Pearly Penile Papules – Questions & Answers

 Although many medical professionals discourage treatment due to the benign nature of Fordyce spots, laser or hyfrecation therapy can be a safe and effective method of reducing their appearance.
 However, it is important to note that complete elimination of these spots is unlikely.

 Payment can be made on the day of treatment through cash, debit or credit card.
-Alternatively, payment can be made via bank transfer, however, it is required to be made in advance to ensure that the payment has been cleared into the account by the day of the scheduled treatment.our treatment.
+Alternatively, payment can be made via bank transfer, however, it is required to be made in advance to ensure that the payment has been cleared into the account by the day of the scheduled treatment.

 Dr. Berkowitz is authorized to provide treatment to individuals who are 14 years of age or older, provided that parental consent is obtained.
 For individuals who are 18 years of age or older, parental consent is not required.